Christina Koch: Astronaut career

 Koch graduated from the NASA Academy program at GSFC in 2001.
 She worked as an Electrical Engineer in the Laboratory for High Energy Astrophysics at GSFC from 2002 to 2004.

 In June 2013, Koch was selected by NASA as part of Astronaut Group 21.
 She completed training in July 2015, making her available for future missions.
-Her Astronaut Candidate Training included scientific and technical briefings, intensive instruction in International Space Station systems, spacewalks, robotics, physiological training, T‐38 flight training, and water and wilderness survival training.
+Her Astronaut Candidate Training included scientific and technical briefings, intensive instruction in International Space Station systems, spacewalks, robotics, physiological training, T-38 flight training, and water and wilderness survival training.

 On March 14, 2019, Koch launched to the International Space Station on Soyuz MS-12, alongside Aleksey Ovchinin and Nick Hague, to join the Expedition 59/60/61 crew.

 Koch was scheduled to perform her first EVA on March 29; this would have been the first all-female spacewalk alongside Anne McClain, but spacesuit sizing issues resulted in it being reassigned from McClain to Hague.
 Koch performed the first all-female spacewalk with Jessica Meir on October 18, as part of a lengthy series of upgrades to the ISS' power systems and physics observatories.
 Koch and Meir followed the historic walk with two more female team walks in January 2020.

 On April 17, 2019, due to reassignment schedules with the Commercial Crew Development program, Koch's mission was extended to February 2020.
 She returned to Earth on February 6 after 328 days – the longest single continuous stay in space for a woman, exceeding Peggy Whitson's 289 days.
 In addition, for a first-time astronaut, this NASA mission change has never happened before.
 Koch's extended mission is being used to study the physical, biological, and mental effects of long-term space travel on women.

 Koch was selected as one of the crew members for NASA's upcoming Artemis program, slated for 2025.

+On April 3, 2023, she was announced as a mission specialist in the Artemis II crew, which plans to fly around the Moon in mid to late 2026, traveling 6,400 miles beyond the Moon's far side before returning to Earth.
+She will be joined by NASA astronauts Reid Wiseman, Victor Glover, and Canadian Space Agency astronaut Jeremy Hansen.